justbennet/GitTutorial/docs/index.md

 Mostly, though, you might find it really useful in your work.
 That's what matters.

-# A day in the life of a Gitter
+# A day in the life

 Let's assume for the moment that you start work and you need to add a file that performs some new numerical operation, say, a noise filter for